 POWER account contributions are a key part of the Healthy Indiana Plan.
 Members who make POWER account contributions on-time each month participate in HIP Plus where they have better benefits and predictable costs.
-Members with incomes above the poverty level, for example $12,768 a year for an individual, $17,244 for a couple or $26,208 for a family of four in 2020, that choose not to make their POWER account contributions will be removed from the program and not be allowed to re-enroll for six months.
-This enrollment lockout will not apply if the member is medically frail or residing in a domestic violence shelter or in a state-declared disaster area.
+Members with incomes above the poverty level, for example $14,580 a year for an individual, $19,728 for a couple or $30,000 for a family of four in 2023, that choose not to make their POWER account contributions will be removed from the program.

 Members who have incomes below the federal poverty level who do not make their contributions will be moved to the HIP Basic plan.
 HIP Basic does not cover vision, dental or chiropractic services and could be more expensive.
 HIP Basic requires members to make a small payment, called a copayment, each time they go to the doctor or hospital except for preventive care or family planning services.
 The HIP Basic plan will charge copayments for health care services.

 Unlike POWER account contributions, which belong to the member and could be returned if the member leaves the program early, copays cannot be returned to the member.